Search the Health Library

 Targeted therapies do not work like the old cytotoxic chemotherapies which do not discriminate between cancer cells and normal cells.
 Instead, they specifically seek out and reprogram the malfunctioning mechanism within cancer cells causing the tumors.
 As a result, Baylin says, targeted therapies shrink tumors more slowly over time as they make their repairs and genes are returned to normal function.

 Jerry Morton, a 61 year-old retired firefighter, was building a sandbox for his grandson two years ago when he was diagnosed with lung cancer.
 The cancer had already spread throughout his lungs and to his liver.
 “I didn’t expect to live long enough to complete it,” says Morton.
 “Today, that sandbox is finished.”
 Morton’s tumors melted away on the epigenetic treatment.
-When he recently developed a new, small tumor Rudin, Brock, and team again tried epigenetic therapy, and Morton, once again, appears to be benefitting.
+When he developed a new, small tumor, his doctors again tried epigenetic therapy, and Morton, once again, benefitted.

 “The team has evidence that the status of epigenetic alterations in these four genes, assayed in the blood by sensitive technologies that Dr. Wang is working to perfect, may predict the good responses in patients like Mr. Morton,” says Baylin.
 "It is a perfect illustration” he says “of the value of collaborative research and translational, personalized cancer medicine.”

 With such promising results, Baylin and team are now planning another trial for newly diagnosed patients.
 If findings continue to show that the epigenetic-targeted therapy works, Wang figures prominently in the wide clinical application.
-What Brock, Herman, and Baylin do in their basic science laboratory to screen for the epigenetic alterations would be difficult to routinely do in a clinical lab, so they asked for help from engineers.
+What the team does in their basic science laboratory to screen for the epigenetic alterations would be difficult to routinely do in a clinical lab, so they asked for help from engineers.

 Wang, who works in the Institute for Nanobiotechnology, is using nanotechnology, engineering at a molecular level, to develop a broad-based test that could be used routinely in any clinical laboratory to predict which patients would benefit from the targeted therapy.